sakan811/SakuMari/README.md

 ⌨️ **Dual Modes** - Type answers or choose from multiple-choice options
 📊 **Progress Tracking** - See your improvement with detailed analytics
-🤖 **AI Tips** - Get personalized learning advice from Google Gemini
+🤖 **AI Tips** - Get personalized learning advice from Google Gemini 📱 **Mobile Responsive** - Learn on any device with our responsive design

 _For detailed technical documentation, see [docs/features.md](docs/features.md)_